web-platform-tests/rfcs/rfcs/testdriver_in_other_types.md

 ### Manifest Format Changes

-Similar to testharness manifest items, items for the other types may set a boolean `testharness` field in its "extras":
+Like testharness manifest items, any (print-)reftest or crashtest item that uses testdriver must set a `testdriver: true` field in its "extras":

 ```diff json
  {